Junior Eurovision Song Contest 2013: Hosts

 On 30 September 2013, it was confirmed that Timur Miroshnychenko would host the contest alongside Zlata Ognevich.

-Opening and interval acts
+Contest overview

+The event took place on 30 November 2013 at 20:00 EET (19:00 CET).
+Twelve countries participated, with the running order published on 25 November 2013.
+All the countries competing were eligible to vote with the jury and televote, as well as a Kids Jury, eligible to vote.
+Malta won with 130 points, with Ukraine and Belarus completing the top three.
+San Marino, Moldova, and Macedonia occupied the bottom three positions.

 The show began with two children, Andriy Boiko and Liza Kostiakina, doing a puzzle of this year’s logo, Puzzle Man.
 The opening number featured several fairytale scenes with dancers and musicians on the stage, with LED screens and movable parts and puzzle pieces floating above the stage also featured.
-The interval acts were Emmelie de Forest performing "Only Teardrops", all participants performing the theme song "Be Creative", last year's winner Anastasiya Petryk and Zlata Ognevich also performed on stage.
+The interval included Eurovision 2013 winner Emmelie de Forest performing "Only Teardrops", all participants performing the theme song "Be Creative", last year's winner Anastasiya Petryk and Zlata Ognevich also performed on stage.
 Some hours before the start of the contest Ruslana withdrew from performing at the event, motivated by the violent actions of the Ukrainian authorities against the pro-European Union protests that were happening near the contest's venue.

-Participants and results

-Awards were given to the top three countries, after all the votes were cast; these were Malta, Ukraine and Belarus.